tomatau/breko-hub/README.md

 npm test -- ci
 ```

-### linkt
+### lint
 ```
 npm run lint
 ```

 ## Todo

-- [x] include directories into css and scss imports for both modules and non-modules
+- [x] include directories into CSS and SCSS imports for both modules and non-modules
 - [x] Setup redux on client
 - [x] Setup redux on server with initialState
 - [x] Setup Log and Dock Monitors for redux state